shoo/cushion/README.md

 dub build
 ```

-It is not registered yet in dub, but there are plans for registration in the future.
-After registration, you can use it by adding it to your dub project as follows.
+This library is registered in dub, you can use it by adding it to your dub project as follows.

 In json: